Adaptive Compressive Sampling for Mid-infrared Spectroscopic Imaging: Conclusion

 \section{Conclusion}

-We propose an approach to reconstruct hyperspectral images from less than 5\% of the original data.
-Our method leverages sparsity in both the spectrum and spatial frequencies by selecting the most informative individual spectra and band images.
-Sparse reconstruction of the image is done through weighted LASSO tensor completion.
-In addition to achieving high-quality results based on traditional metrics, we also demonstrate that these are insufficient to capture embedded molecular content required for chemical differentiation.
-We therefore leverage a pre-trained classifier as an additional metric that more effectively captures the potential for accurate chemometrics and perform molecular differentiation.
+We propose an approach for reconstructing hyperspectral images using methods compatible with new high-resolution imaging instruments.
+Prior image generation methods \cite{li2017hyperspectral} require large datasets, and acquiring them will be prohibitive.
+Our proposed technique does not require the same quantity of training data as image generation methods and is therefore preferred.
+The reconstructions require less than 5\% of the original data by leveraging sparsity in both the spectral and spatial dimensions.
+The proposed algorithm selects the most informative individual spectra and band images.
+Sparse image reconstruction is done through weighted LASSO tensor completion.
+In addition to validating our approach using conventional metrics, we also propose using tissue classification as an alternative criterion.
+This approach more heavily weights the ability to distinguish critical molecular constituents, making the final reconstruction more useful for biochemical differentiation.